 During fieldwork research period (2017/2018-19), there were countless occasions when residents would make harsh complaints regarding the constant imposition of obstacles and the tightening of borders by both civil society and local administrative institutions.
 "These borders are everywhere", so they say.
-Of the most recent complaints, heard amongst residents and members of the association, one can mention: the refusal in delivering the neighbourhood by construction companies, or goods purchased in furniture and appliance stores such as IKEA; the postponing attitude of the Amadora's Mayor Office in solving matters of urgent matters for the the Cultural Association Moinho da Juventude [ACMJ].
+Of the most recent complaints, heard amongst residents and members of the association, one can mention: the refusal in delivering the neighbourhood by construction companies, or goods purchased in furniture and appliance stores such as IKEA; the postponing attitude of the Amadora's Mayor Office in solving matters of urgent matters for the neighbourhood (such as the transfer of the former Integrated Basic School [IBS] building to the management of the Cultural Association Moinho da Juventude [ACMJ].
 The process has been delayed for more than two years).
 Finally, there are constraining situations we experienced, too, e.g.: the closing down of the neighbourhood's access to the Sta.
-Cruz Damaia train station, after nine o'clock every night on weekdays, and its total lock-down
+Cruz Damaia train station, after nine o'clock every night on weekdays, and its total lock-down throughout the weekend; among several other issues.